Contents

 • William R Mason Regional Park for walking and playing

-• Corona Del Mar State Beach for walks
+• Corona Del Mar State Beach for walking

-• You can navigate to Inspiration Point, where street parking is free.
-First, enjoy the views from Inspiration Point, then walk down to Corona Del Mar State Beach.
-It’s a typical beach where you can walk along the Jetty, without anything particularly special.
+• You can navigate to Inspiration Point, where parking on the street is free.
+First, enjoy the view at Inspiration Point, then walk down to Corona Del Mar State Beach.
+It’s just an ordinary beach where you can walk along the Jetty; nothing particularly special.

-• Crystal Cove State Park for walks and sunset watching
+• Crystal Cove State Park for walking and watching the sunset

-• Parking costs $15.
-We went to the beach to walk and watch the sunset about an hour before sunset, then took pictures while the kids played in the sand.
-The sunset was particularly beautiful that day, resulting in many stunning photos.
+• Parking fee is $15.
+We went to the beach to walk and watch the sunset, arriving about an hour before sunset, taking photos while the kids played in the sand.
+The sunset that day was particularly beautiful, and we ended up taking many great photos.

 • Newport Beach and Balboa Island

-• We visited a few days before Christmas, first going to Newport Beach to walk and watch the sunset, then took the Balboa Island Ferry to Balboa Island to see the Christmas lights.
-Many houses were beautifully decorated.
-It was a great way to soak up the holiday atmosphere and also perfect for taking photographs.
+• We visited a few days before Christmas, first walking at Newport Beach to see the sunset, then taking the Balboa Island Ferry to Balboa Island to see the Christmas light display, where many houses were beautifully decorated.
+It was a great way to feel the holiday atmosphere and also perfect for taking photos.

-• Newport Beach looks very beautiful during the day.
-We navigated to Balboa Pier Parking Lot, where there are playgrounds, restrooms, and access to the pier, or you can simply walk along the Newport Balboa Bike Trail.
+• Newport Beach is also beautiful during the day.
+We navigated to Balboa Pier Parking Lot, which has slides for kids to play on, restrooms, and you can walk out to the Pier or stroll along the Newport Balboa Bike Trail.

-• We specifically went to Newport Beach one evening to see bioluminescence, around 9 pm.
-It wasn’t very bright, but for those seeing it for the first time, it was a magical experience, definitely worth a visit.
+• We specifically went one evening to Newport Beach to see bioluminescence around 9 PM.
+You can see some, though it’s not very bright, but for first-timers, it’s still a magical experience worth seeing.

-• Great Park is excellent for family leisure, with free parking and amazing children’s playgrounds, including impressive slides.
-The kids loved it.
-There’s also a carousel costing $3 per ride, and a hot air balloon ride that’s free, though we found it often closed due to weather.
-Calling ahead to confirm its operation is important.
-Even without the balloon ride, it’s a good place to spend time.
+• Great Park is a great place for family leisure and play, with free parking and impressive slides and other facilities for kids.
+The kids love it.
+There’s also a carousel for $3 a ride and a free hot air balloon ride.
+However, we’ve tried to go on the hot air balloon several times, but it was closed due to weather conditions, so it’s important to call ahead to confirm.
+Even without the hot air balloon, it’s still a good place to spend time.

 • Turtle Rock and French Hill Loop for hiking